stakent/unkot/README.md

 to set local configuration data in your development envirnoment.

-The rest is pretty standard or descirbed in Cookiecutter Django documentation.
+The rest is pretty standard or described in Cookiecutter Django documentation.

 Cookiecutter Django readme below: